ahaque/twitch-troll-detection/README.md

+Twitch Plays Pokemon
-Twitch Plays Pokemon, Machine Learns Twitch
+Machine Learns Twitch
 ======================

 Unsupervised machine learning methods to detect and classify anomalies in streaming data.
 We apply this to the viral event, TwitchPlaysPokemon, and attempt to identify trolls in a live IRC chat.